Web React overview

-A link is styled text that leads somewhere else, either within an experience or to a different app or site.
+A link is interactive text that lets people navigate somewhere else, either within an experience or to a different app or site.

 A menu is a hidden list of options that is shown when someone interacts with a trigger component, like a button, an avatar, or an icon.